 If you’re planning a holiday to Greece, great news, you’re off to an amazing destination.
-To help you on your way, it’s really important that you’re aware of the accommodation tax.
+To help you on your way, it’s really important that you’re aware of the accommodation tax, which has recently been updated for the start of 2025.

-We’ve put together a handy guide to help you understand this new tax and what you can expect.
+We’ve put together a handy guide to help you understand this tax and what you can expect when you arrive in Greece.

 Does everyone have to pay this tax?

-Yes, all guests staying in any standard of accommodation in Greece will have to pay the Overnight Stay Tax.
+Yes, all guests staying in any standard of accommodation in Greece will have to pay the Climate Tax.

 How do I pay the Overnight Stay Tax?